 C. No Director shall serve in the same Officer position for more than three consecutive years.

 The President of the Board of Directors shall preside at all meetings of the Board of Directors and Executive Committee.
-The President shall perform such other duties as (so defined) by the Board of Directors (in continuing resolutions).
+The President shall perform such other duties as so defined by the Board of Directors.

-The First Vice President shall perform the duties of the President during the absence or disability of the President, and any other duties so (defined by the Board of Directors in continuing resolutions.)
+The First Vice President shall perform the duties of the President during the absence or disability of the President, and any other duties so defined by the Board of Directors.

-The Second Vice President shall perform the duties of the President during the absence or disability of the President and First Vice President, and any other duties so defined by the Board of Directors in continuing resolutions.
+The Second Vice President shall perform the duties of the President during the absence or disability of the President and First Vice President.
+The Second Vice President shall perform the duties of the First Vice President during the absence or disability of the First Vice President and any other duties as so defined by the Board of Directors.

-The Treasurer shall (be the Treasurer of the Council and shall perform the duties of the office as so defined by the Board of Directors in continuing resolutions.)
+E. Perform other duties of the office as so defined by the Board of Directors.

-The Secretary shall keep a record of all meetings of the Council and of the Board of Directors (and perform other such duties as defined by the Board of Directors in continuing resolutions.)
+The Secretary shall keep a record of all meetings of the Council and of the Board of Directors.
+The secretary shall also have the duty to make a record of the meetings of the Executive Committee and perform any other duties as defined by the Board of Directors.

 ARTICLE IX: COMMITTEES